Brian-Pho/Textbook-Notes/content/posts/textbooks/principles-of-neural-design/index.md

     - Trade between systems.
 - Predictive regulation versus self-regulation by feedback.
 - The fundamental constraint on brain design is the law governing the costs of capturing, sending, and storing information.
-- Information: the reduction of uncertainty about some situation X associated with observing any variable Y that is causally correlated with X.
+- *Information*: the reduction of uncertainty about some situation X associated with observing any variable Y that is causally correlated with X.
 - Reduction of uncertainty succinctly describes the brain’s purpose.
 - To convey information, a neuron must causally related its input and output.
 - Thus, a neuron’s information transmission capacity is limited by the number of distinct outputs that it can generate.